davisking/dlib-models/README.md

 This model is a ResNet network with 29 conv layers.
 It's essentially a version of the ResNet-34 network from the paper Deep Residual Learning for Image Recognition by He, Zhang, Ren, and Sun with a few layers removed and the number of filters per layer reduced by half.

 The network was trained from scratch on a dataset of about 3 million faces.
 This dataset is derived from a number of datasets.
 The face scrub dataset (http://vintage.winklerbros.net/facescrub.html), the VGG dataset (http://www.robots.ox.ac.uk/~vgg/data/vgg_face/), and then a large number of images I scraped from the internet.
 I tried as best I could to clean up the dataset by removing labeling errors, which meant filtering out a lot of stuff from VGG.
 I did this by repeatedly training a face recognition CNN and then using graph clustering methods and a lot of manual review to clean up the dataset.
-In the end about half the images are from VGG and face scrub.
+In the end, about half the images are from VGG and face scrub.
 Also, the total number of individual identities in the dataset is 7485.
 I made sure to avoid overlap with identities in LFW.

  The network training started with randomly initialized weights and used a structured metric loss that tries to project all the identities into non-overlapping balls of radius 0.6.
 The loss is basically a type of pair-wise hinge loss that runs over all pairs in a mini-batch and includes hard-negative mining at the mini-batch level.